briandk/gitvisualizations/README.md

 Welcome!
 This repository contains tools for visualizing changes to code over time.
-The workhorse here is `FileTimeline.py`, a [Python][1] script designed to help visualize changes made to a single file of code.

 ## Requirements for using these tools ##